JanaHeyn/cheat_sheet_jh/README.md

 *rm -rf* Ordnername| Delete folder | Ordner löschen *chmod -R 777* | Change the file permissions for a file or directory | Vergibt für User, Gruppe & Anderen für alle Unterverzeichnisse read, write, execute Rechte
 *chmod 777 Verzeichnispfad*| Change the file permission for a special folder |Vergibt für User, Gruppe & Anderen für einen speziellen Ordner read, write, execute Rechte
-*cat > file* | Create a new file with the text you type after | Neue Datei mit Text erstellen *cat file*|View the contents of a file| Inhalt einer Datei anzeigen *greb*|View the contents of a file that match a pattern | Zeigen Sie den Inhalt einer Datei an, die einem Muster entspricht
+*cat > Dateiname* | Create a new file with the text you type after | Neue Datei mit Text erstellen *cat Dateiname*|View the contents of a file in the terminal| Inhalt einer Datei wird im Terminal angezeigt *cat Dateiname1 Dateiname2 > Dateiname3* | Merges 2 files and their contents into a new file | Fügt 2 Dateien und deren Inhalt zu einer neuen Datei zusammen
+*greb*|View the contents of a file that match a pattern | Zeigen Sie den Inhalt einer Datei an, die einem Muster entspricht
 ***